 The current project to update ANS Forth was launched at the 2004 EuroForth conference.
 The intention being to allow the Forth community to contribute to a rolling standard.
 With changes to the document being proposed and discussed in the electronic community, via the complang.forth usenet news group, the forth200x@yahoogroups.com email list, and the www.forth200x.org web site.
-An open meeting to discuss proposals being held annually, immediately prior to the EuroForth conference.
+An open meeting to discuss proposals is held annually, immediately prior to the EuroForth conference.

 This document is based on the first draft of the of the standard published by Technical Committee on Forth Programming Systems as part of the first review in 1999.
-It has been modified in accordance with the directions of the Forth 200x Standards Committee which first met on October 21-22, 2005 and subsequently on September 14-15, 2006.
+It has been modified in accordance with the directions of the Forth 200x Standards Committee which first met on October 21-22, 2005 (Santander) and subsequently on September 14-15, 2006 (Cambridge), September 13-14, 2007 (Dagstuhl), September 25-26, 2008 (Vienna), March 25-27, 2009 (Neuenkirchen, Rheine).